-Scott Southmayd is in his 21st season with the University of Iowa football program.
-He is in his ninth year as director of player personnel.
+Scott Southmayd is in his 22nd season with the University of Iowa football program.
+He is in his 10th year as director of player personnel.
 Southmayd served as Iowa’s quality control director for eight years (2006-13) and administrative assistant for four years (2002-05).

 As Iowa’s director of player personnel, Southmayd is involved in many facets of the football program; with the focus being on assisting with Iowa’s recruiting efforts.
 His main responsibilities include prospect identification, roster management, and on-campus recruiting.